sandstorm/drydock/docs/xdebug.md

 Options:
       --debug-image          What debugger docker image to use for executing nsenter (and optionally the NFS webdav server).
                              By default, nicolaka/netshoot is used
-      --mount                Extra mounts which should be mounted from the container to the host via webdav.
-                             This is useful to be able to f.e. debug into non-mounted files (like other packages in Neos/Flow applications)

 Examples